RinmoDo/SmartParking/README.md

 ### 3. The Embedded version

-Instead of using too many part ( camera , serveur ... ), we try to use the whole system in just one card;
-we were able to use the ESP32 CAM with Micropython, that's allow us to use too many options, we were able to do the car plate detection and also the OCR inside the ESP32CAM
+   Instead of using too many parts (camera, server...), we try to use the whole system in just one card; We were able to use the ESP32 CAM with Micropython, that's allowed us to use too many options, we were able to do the car plate detection and also the OCR inside the ESP32CAM .

-after some tests we decided to group the parts and creat the circuit and the pcd, as you can see below :
+   After some tests we decided to group the parts and create the circuit and the pcd, as you can see below:

   Circuit | Card
   ------------ | -------------
 ![circuit](https://github.com/RinmoDo/FaceDoorLock/blob/main/images/circuit.png) | ![pcb](https://github.com/RinmoDo/FaceDoorLock/blob/main/images/pcb.png)

-BUT the system failed !!
+**** BUT the system failed !!

-due to the lack of the esp32cam power, we faced an overhated, an fps drop , low accuracy ... so we back to the old system , the online version and keeping the esp32CAM installed on this tiny card.
+Due to the low ressources of the esp32cam, we faced an overheated, an fps drop, low accuracy problems...

+So we back to the old system, the online version and keeping the esp32CAM installed on this tiny card.

 ### 5. Conception of the barriere